ChrisHAdams/application-healthcheck/README.md

 2. Web Services
 3. Servers

 To install, run `npm i system-healthcheck` or clone the repo.
+Once downloaded, don't forget to download and install dependencies... `npm install`.

 There are some tests created for both back-end and the front-end.
 To run the back-end tests, the command is `npm run-script server-test`.
 To run the front-end tests, the command is `npm run-script client-test`.